mittons/DoggoDec16/README.md

 ~~***Dec 18.
 Fourth commit.***~~ I don't even.
 This project has no reference to [test_driver/main_test.dart](https://imgur.com/a/C8IeiuN).. as far as I know.
 Lets try again.
 [But the Dec17 project (Second commit) is up, running and going good.
 Hooray for that! \o/](https://mittons.github.io/DoggoDec17/).

+~~***Dec 18;~~ Fifth ~~commit:~~** I have no idea.
+I tried changing the paths a bit again.
+And I have literally copy pasted the directory structure names directly into the GitHub Actions file from the actual directory system to ensure there are no typos.
+Yet.
+No awail.
+I added a slash after '--driver=' and '--target=' in the flutter integration test part of the gh actions script (switch from relative pathing to abs pathing..
+I think?).
+If that doesn't work I will abandon this project now and seek solutions later, when I have time.
+The latest one works, so thankfully there is that: [Dec 17 project](https://mittons.github.io/DoggoDec17/)

 Uses [MockDogApiDec16](https://github.com/mittons/MockDogApi16) as a mock api image for testing.

 ## Started On: